mattermost/mattermost-plugin-jira/README.md

   - `/jira transition <issue-key> <state>` - Transition a Jira issue specified by `issue-key`. `state` must be a valid Jira state such as "Done".
   - `/jira view <issue-key>` - View a Jira issue specified by `issue-key`.

-If you're interested add improvements or bug fixes, review [open Help Wanted issues](https://github.com/mattermost/mattermost-plugin-jira/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) to get started.
+If you're interested to add improvements or bug fixes, review [open Help Wanted issues](https://github.com/mattermost/mattermost-plugin-jira/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) to get started.

 ## 4. Development